iturdikulov/notes/learning.md

 ## Fundamentals of science and computer science

-[[Science]] is source of knowledge and predictions about the world, and I want to learn it better.
+[[science]] is source of knowledge and predictions about the world, and I want to learn it better.
 My main focus is on fundamental sciences and especially [[computer_science|computer science]].
 I'll describe my learning paths for each field in this section.